 If you need to maximize all of your basement area, a bar provides a great way to make that happen.
 Along these lines, one of the most efficient buffet design configurations is a U-shaped bar.

 This particular shaping lets you uses the fill basement space available by utilizing the area in a highly practical way.
 Not only this, but this U-shaped basement bar design also has the extra benefit of simply looking and feeling clean vibes all the way around.

 The pure at heart often value clarity at the expense of all else.
 This might sound like the beginning of a horoscope, but if it also seems like you, then take a look at the wonder of glass on glass.

 Within this clean and cool vibe, you can essentially make any surface feel fluid and crystal clear.
 The addition of polished white for the cabinetry and a soft tile backsplash furnish the smooth elegance and grace that this space oozes out of its every nook and cranny.

 To top it all off (pun intended), a high and centered glass shelving displays all your prized bottles — even if they won’t last very long.

-Open-Ended Marble Island Basement Bar Design
+Open-Ended Marble Island Bar

 We tend to think of bars in terms of a single navigable end for entering and one closed side, often abutting a built-in wall or shelving unit.
-This doesn’t have to be the case, though, as evidenced by this beautiful open-air bar design.
+This doesn’t have to be the case, though, as evidenced by this beautiful open-air bar .